mrngview/rails-yelp-mvp/README.md

 - Association done.

-- Validation done?
-To check --> When a restaurant is destroyed, all reviews should be destroyed as well.
+- Validation done.

+- Routing to be done!!!